pocc/ross.gg/content/about.md

 ## About me

-I am a Network Engineer at Cisco Meraki where I enjoy solving networking problems.
-I currently live in San Francisco and enjoy the foggy climate.
+I am currently looking for work as a
+I currently live in San
+Francisco and enjoy the foggy climate.
 In my downtime, I like working on programming side-projects.

+Formerly, I was a Network Engineer at Cisco Meraki where I enjoyed solving networking problems.

 ## Open Source